jmbenlloch/daqling/README.md

 #### (Optional) Build with TBB 2019.0

-In order to include TBB 2019.0 in the build it is necessary to:
+To include TBB 2019.0 in the build it is necessary to:

 - have a TBB 2019.0 installation under `/opt/tbb-2019_U5/` with `include/` and `lib/` folders
 - from a fresh terminal: